How to Prepare for a Great Walk in New Zealand

 - Jelly beans – a quick energy booster.

 - Emergency tea and coffee (if you need such things).

-What clothes to bring
+What clothes to take on a Great Walk

 - Hiking boots – due to the varying conditions on the walks, make sure your boots are waterproofed and have been worn in.